matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 Please note that the password is not visible, and if the superuser needs to change it for another user, use the ``this form`` link in the password field.

-``Staff status`` has to be set for all users of Django Music Publisher, and they have to be assigned to an appropriate permission group.
+``Staff status`` has to be set for all users of Django-Music-Publisher, and they have to be assigned to an appropriate permission group.
 Two permission groups are set during installation:

 * ``Publishing staff`` gives all permissions required for everyday publishing work
 * ``Publishing audit`` gives read-only permessions to all the data in Music Publisher module